 When it comes to crocheting in the round, there are two ways to start your project.
 You can start with a foundation chain (usually 2-4 chains depending on the stitch) or you can start with the magic circle, also know as a magic loop or an adjustable loop.
-The magic circle can be a bit tricky at first, but I promise it is ten times better than starting with a foundation chain.

 First, we’ll cover why starting with a magic circle is better than using a starting chain.
 Then we will go over how to crochet the magic circle (also known as the magic loop).